rss logo

 nftables

-A simple netfilter rule to allow vpn clients to access to the entire network.
+A few netfilter rules will allow vpn clients to access the entire network.

 Identify network interfaces